Join as a cadet

 We have high standards to maintain as we are a ‘military’ youth organisation and you’ll naturally take pride in your uniform (we supply that) and appearance.
 You’ll be well mannered and self-disciplined.
 You’ll be joining an organisation of which you’ll be very proud.

-The squadron holds several recruitment evenings throughout the year providing the opportunity for cadets and their parents/guardians to visit us to see if the RAF Air Cadets is for them.
+The squadron holds two recruitment evenings throughout the year providing the opportunity for cadets and their parents/guardians to visit us to see if the RAF Air Cadets is for them.

 During the recruitment evening, both parents/guardians and cadets are invited to attend the squadron allowing you to see our facilities, see cadets on a typical parade night and ask any questions.
 The evening lasts approximately an hour and involves a presentation from a member of staff and a tour of the squadron building.